-The Professionalism Ethics Committee will (PEC) serve to oversee a reporting system and provide feedback and necessary actions.
+The Professionalism Ethics Committee (PEC) will serve to oversee the adjudication of professional misconduct cases.
 The Committee will be discrete, timely, and confidential in the processing of all cases.

-- 1. The Adjudication Form should be utilized for formal reporting of a violation of the Professionalism Code of Conduct. - 2.
-The Adjudication Form should be sent electronically to the Chair of the Professionalism and Ethics Committee. - 3.
-The Professionalism and Ethics Committee will review the case and investigate by interviewing parties involved. - 4.
-Upon investigation, the Professionalism and Ethics Committee will make final recommendation. - 5.
-The Campus Dean of Student Services will be consulted on the recommendations as necessary, and may also provide additional recommendation to the case. - 6.
-In the case of an Academic Code of Student Conduct violation, a limited hearing will be conducted in accordance with the Howard University Student Handbook.
+1. The Adjudication Form (PEC Complainant Form) should be utilized for formal reporting of a violation of the Professionalism Code of Conduct.

+The Adjudication Form should be sent electronically to the Chair of the Professionalism and Ethics Committee.
+The Professionalism and Ethics Committee will review the case and investigate by interviewing parties involved.

+4. Upon investigation, the Professionalism and Ethics Committee will make final recommendation to Dean of the College of Pharmacy.

+5. The Dean makes all final decisions and communicates directly to the student.

+6. In the case of an Academic Code of Student Conduct violation, a limited hearing will be conducted in accordance with the Howard University Student Handbook.